-For clarity, Anisama is not the kind of festival where there are multiple stages in a big outdoor area and you set up on the festival grounds for the night; rather, it’s like three normal concert sessions, only that each is almost five hours long, with quite a lot of performers that are cycled through at a fast pace.
-When I went in 2018, it was between 18 and 20 artists per night, each getting 1 to 4 songs allocated to them for a total of around 45 songs per night.
+For clarity, Anisama is not the kind of festival where there are multiple stages in a big outdoor area and you set up camp on the festival grounds for the night; rather, it’s like a normal concert session on each of three consecutive evenings, only that each session is almost five hours long, with quite a lot of performers that are cycled through at a fast pace.
+When I went in 2018, it was between 18 and 20 artists per night, each getting 1 to 4 songs allotted to them for a total of around 45 songs per night.
 The big advantage of Anisama as compared to some other anison (anime song) festivals is that the artists don’t need to be attached to a particular label; rather, Anisama can invite any artists.
 The “Animelo” behind the Animelo Summer Live is, rather than a label, a brand of online anison services that have since been eclipsed in name recognition by the concert.

 This article will be a description of Anisama in general and my experience at Anisama 2018 in particular.
 Thus, some things might change in coming years, but by and large, you can deduce what to expect based on how it was.
 Furthermore, at least in 2019 the system was mostly the same, and it seems to be that way now in 2020 as well… although things may change due to the pandemic.